Intranet adoption is tricky.

 As the Head of Creative services, Sean Biehle understood the intrinsic value of engaging employees on a new intranet, and so when they deployed ThoughtFarmer, he couldn’t wait to take advantage of all the customization opportunities available.

-A strategic approach to a common problem
+Gamification: a strategic approach to a common problem

 Many intranet projects fail simply because there isn’t enough activity or incentive for employees to continually visit.
 But just because it’s a common problem doesn’t mean something cannot be done about it.